Cold Chain Package Testing for Pharmaceuticals

 Refrigerated pharmaceuticals and biologics requiring temperature control utilize thermal transport packaging and Cold Chain logistics to maintain the low-temperature range.
-A typical requirement is holding a product temperature of +2⁰C to +8⁰C (+36⁰F to 46⁰F) throughout the distribution cycle to package opening by the end-user.
+A typical requirement is holding a product at a temperature range of +2⁰C to +8⁰C (+36⁰F to 46⁰F) throughout the distribution cycle to the end-user.

 ResourcesWESTPAK white papers Ref: Ten Mistakes Companies Make When Specifying and Validating Insulated Cold Chain Shippers

-(65) Temperature and Humidity Chambers
+(85) Temperature and Humidity Chambers

 (12) Temperature Data Loggers